-- We recommend using joists of thermally modified ash or spruce of durability class 1 for the substructure.
-This way, the substructure will endure as long as the decking.
+- We recommend using thermally modified ash or spruce joists with durability class 1 for the substructure.
+This way, the substructure will last as long as the decking.

-- When installing thermally modified spruce decking, make sure that the heartwood side of the board faces down.
+- When installing thermo-spruce decking, make sure that the heartwood side of the boards is face down.

-- Choose the PC clip fixing to get a deck surface without screw holes and visible screws.
-View installation video (ENG)
+- Choose the PC clip fixing for a deck surface without any visible screw holes or screws.
+WATCH THE INSTALLATION VIDEO >

-- By choosing decking boards with matching tongue-and-groove ends you can install boards of different lengths with the least possible time, material costs and labour input.
-The load-bearing capacity of the tongue on end-matched tongue-and-groove decking is verified and you do not have to join the boards directly over a joist.
+- By choosing decking boards with end-matching, you can minimize time, material costs and labor when installing boards of different lengths.
+The load-bearing capacity of the end-matched part of the decking is verified, and the two boards don’t necessarily need to meet directly over a joist.

-- Apply end wax to all ends of the decking boards before installation to ensure longer service life.
+- Apply end wax to all the ends of the every decking boards before prior to installation to ensure a longer service life.